You have already booked the tickets, you have planned everything, but it seems like packing is the most challenging part so far. How to pack light?

 And remember: always wear the heaviest while traveling!
 It saves space in your backpack!

 Travel Capsule Wardrobe

-A very used term on Pinterest, when we apply this to travel, we don’t necessarily have highly-fashion outfits, but it means we have key items that look good with anything so they also look good together.
+A very used term on Pinterest, when we apply this to travel, we don’t necessarily have highly-fashion outfits, but it means we have essential items that look good with anything, so they also look good together.
 I’ll talk more about it later in the text.

 Keep them fresh

 Since you’re wearing your clothes more than once, it’s also important to keep them fresh.

 You can do this in a few different ways, like hanging them for a couple of hours instead of folding them back to your backpack, or packing a stain remover like Tide to go.

 You can also use dryer sheets in your packing cubes to keep your clothes smelling fresh and nice.

 Since I’m talking about it, these cubes I mentioned are life-savers!
 Packing cubes not only organize your baggage, but they save loads of space.

 I have one for underwear, one for bottom clothes, one for tops and one for electronics/ cables.
 Whenever I need something, I know exactly where to find it, and I can just get it without ruining everything that I organized.